EMBL-EBI-TSI/resops_taster/Practical2.md

 # Practical 2
 ## Configuring a new machine with Ansible

-1. First login to your demo machine using the guide here: .
+1. If you are already logged in from the previous practical, skip this step.
+Otherwise, login to your demo machine using the guide here: https://goo.gl/Yx27bK.
 After logging in, check to see that terraform and ansible are installed with `terraform -v` and `ansible --version`.
 If you get `command not found` for either of these please ask your friendly course guide for help.

 2. If the machine from your previous practical is still up, we will use it again in this practical.
 If not, run `terraform apply` in the directory containing your `instance.tf` file and wait for it to complete.
 Make a note of your instance's IP address (as presented by `terraform show` under the `network_interface.0.access_config.0.nat_ip` variable).